oracle-livelabs/developer/sqlcl-mcp-server-intro/1-introduction.md

 * An Oracle cloud, LiveSQL, or FreeSQL account
 * Access to a currently supported Oracle database (or LiveSQL/FreeSQL account if participating in an instructor-led workshop)
 * Organizational Roles/Privileges to install the following software on your employer-provided work station:
 * MS Visual Studio Code
-    * The Oracle SQL Developer for VS Code extension
-    * The Cline for VS Code extension
-  * Oracle SQLcl

 ### About